The-ALANA-Project/Infrastructure_and_Organizational_Design/README.md

 <br/>

 ## Overview
-The ALANA Strategy & Infrastructure working group is primarily concerned with researching, designing, and developing robust infrastructure around the project and our community to ensure its longevity, continuous decentralization, and circular economy.
+The ALANA Strategy & Infrastructure working group is primarily concerned with researching, designing, and developing robust infrastructure around the project and our community to ensure its longevity, continuous decentralization, and circular economy (token engineering).
 <br/>
 <br/>